-On August 18, 2020 the Company announced the purchase by Jim Mellon, a Director, of 125,000 ordinary shares in the Company at a price of 50.5p per ordinary share.
+On August 18, 2020 the Company announced the purchase by Jim Mellon, a Director, of 125,000 Ordinary Shares in the Company at a price of 50.5p per ordinary share.

-On August 19, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 20,548 new, ordinary Shares with a nominal value of 20p each in the capital of the Company.
-The Company has received gross proceeds of £8,219.
+On August 19, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 20,548 new, Ordinary Shares with a nominal value of 20p each in the capital of the Company.
+The Company had received gross proceeds of £8,219.

-On August 24, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 120,891 new, ordinary Shares with a nominal value of 20p each in the capital of the Company.
-The Company has received gross proceeds of $\pounds$ 48,356.
+On August 24, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 120,891 new, Ordinary Shares with a nominal value of 20p each in the capital of the Company.
+The Company had received gross proceeds of \pounds 48,356.

-On August 25, 2020 the Company announced the purchase by Jim Mellon, a Director, of 75,000 ordinary shares in the Company at a price of 50.25p per ordinary share.
+On August 25, 2020 the Company announced the purchase by Jim Mellon, a Director, of 75,000 Ordinary Shares in the Company at a price of 50.25p per ordinary share.

-On August 27, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 54,794 new, ordinary Shares with a nominal value of 20p each in the capital of the Company.
-The Company has received gross proceeds of $\pounds$ 21,918.
+On August 27, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 54,794 new, Ordinary Shares with a nominal value of 20p each in the capital of the Company.
+The Company had received gross proceeds of \pounds 21,918.

-On September 4, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 75,342 new, ordinary Shares with a nominal value of 20p each in the capital of the Company.
-The Company has received gross proceeds of $\pm$ 30,137.
+On September 4, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 75,342 new, Ordinary Shares with a nominal value of 20p each in the capital of the Company.
+The Company had received gross proceeds of \pm 30,137.

-On September 21, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 112,283 new, ordinary Shares with a nominal value of 20p each in the capital of the Company.
-The Company has received gross proceeds of $\pounds$ 44,913.
+On September 21, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 40p per warrant, it issued 112,283 new, Ordinary Shares with a nominal value of 20p each in the capital of the Company.
+The Company had received gross proceeds of \pounds 44,913.

-On September 24, 2020 the Company announced the purchase by Jim Mellon, a Director, of 100,000 ordinary shares in the Company at a price of 43p per ordinary share.
+On September 24, 2020 the Company announced the purchase by Jim Mellon, a Director, of 100,000 Ordinary Shares in the Company at a price of 43p per ordinary share.

-On September 25, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 31p per warrant, it issued 200,000 new, ordinary Shares with a nominal value of 20p each in the capital of the Company.
-The Company has received gross proceeds of $\pounds$ 62,000.
+On September 25, 2020, the Company announced that pursuant to receipt of notices for the exercise of warrants with an exercise price of 31p per warrant, it issued 200,000 new, Ordinary Shares with a nominal value of 20p each in the capital of the Company.
+The Company had received gross proceeds of \pounds 62,000.